SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 ## Payment Link

->The implementation sequence for this scenario is a variant of the purchase sequence in a [Hosted Payment Pages redirect scenario][payment-pages-redirect-implementation].
+{% include jumbotron.html body="The implementation sequence for this scenario
+is a variant of the purchase sequence.
 The consumer is not redirected to the payment pages directly but will instead receive a payment link via mail/SMS.
-When the consumer clicks on the link a payment window opens.
+When the consumer clicks on the link, a payment window opens." %}

 ### Introduction

 * The Payment Link can be implemented for payment methods listed below, using the Redirect platform and hosted payment pages.
-** [Credit card][payment-instruments-card-payment-pages]
+  * [Credit card][payment-instruments-card-payment-pages]
-** [MobilePay][payment-instruments-mobilepay-payment-pages]
+  * [MobilePay][payment-instruments-mobilepay-payment-pages]
-** [Swish][swish]
+  * [Swish][swish]
-** [Vipps][vipps]
+  * [Vipps][vipps]
-* When the consumer/end-user starts the purchase process in your merchant/wehshop site, you need to make a `POST` request towards PayEx with your *Purchase* information.
+* When the consumer/end-user starts the purchase process in your merchant or webshop site, you need to make a `POST` request towards PayEx with your *Purchase* information.
 You receive a Payment Link (same as redirect URL) in response.
 * You have to distribute the Payment Link to the customer through your order system, using channels like e-mail or SMS.
-** NOTE: When sending information in e-mail/SMS, it is strongly recommended that you add information about your terms and conditions, including purchase information and price. **See recommendations in the next paragraph.**
+  * NOTE: When sending information in e-mail/SMS, it is strongly recommended that you add information about your terms and conditions, including purchase information and price. **See recommendations in the next paragraph.**
 * When the consumer clicks on the Payment Link, the PayEx payment page will open, letting the consumer enter the payment details (varying depending on payment instrument) in a secure PayEx hosted environment.
 When paying with credit card and if required, PayEx will handle 3D-secure authentication
 * After completion, PayEx will redirect the browser back to your merchant/webshop site.
 * If [`CallbackURL`][technical-reference-callbackurl] is set the merchant system will receive a callback from PayEx, enabling you to make a `GET` request towards PayEx with the *paymentID* received in the first step, which will return the purchase result.